microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/Basics.md

 TypeScript has the ability to rewrite code from newer versions of ECMAScript to older ones such as ECMAScript 3 or ECMAScript 5 (a.k.a.
 ES5).
 This process of moving from a newer or "higher" version of ECMAScript down to an older or "lower" one is sometimes called _downleveling_.

-By default TypeScript targets ES5, an extremely old version of ECMAScript.
+By default TypeScript targets the most recent supported ECMAScript version.
-We could have chosen something a little bit more recent by using the [`target`](/tsconfig#target) option.
+We could have chosen something older by using the [`target`](/tsconfig#target) option.
 Running with `--target es2015` changes TypeScript to target ECMAScript 2015, meaning code should be able to run wherever ECMAScript 2015 is supported.
 So running `tsc --target es2015 hello.ts` gives us the following output: